redhat-performance/quads/README.md

 dnf install http://download-ib01.fedoraproject.org/pub/fedora/linux/releases/29/Everything/x86_64/os/Packages/p/python3-wordpress-xmlrpc-2.3-13.fc29.noarch.rpm
 ```
    - On RHEL/CentOS 8 you'll need to install MongoDB first via `dnf install mongodb mongodb-server`
-   - On RHEL/CentOS 8 you'll also need to satisfy `python3-paramiko` RPM package from somewhere as it's been removed from EL8 in lieu of `libssh`

 * Once you have mongodb installed and running you can install/upgrade QUADS via RPM.